Lincoln Castle Information

 The New Castle Experience is highly recommended, really not to be missed, with magnificent views of Lincoln Cathedral, the city of Lincoln and the surrounding countryside from the extensive wall walks during your visit to the castle.
 Theres is lots to do including finding out about the violent past of medieval Lincoln, hangings, dungeons as well as interactive activities, craft courses, exploration, plenty of room to relax and for the children to play.

-OPENING APRIL 2015 - The New lincoln Castle - Revealed: 1000 Years of Hidden History
+Lincoln Castle Experience - Revealed: 1000 Years of Hidden History

 Magna Carta - Icon of Liberty and Freedom